Executive Summary

 Why This Matters Now

-AI has crossed the threshold from "interesting technology" to "business necessity" — and small businesses are no exception.
+AI has crossed the threshold from "interesting technology" to "business necessity" — and mid-market companies are no exception.

 The current reality: